luciandavila/serverless-chat/README.md

 Simple serverless chat app created with Nuxt.js, connected to google cloud tools like Firebase Authentication and Firebase Realtime Database.

-The app can be accessed through the static hosting service Firebase Hosting, at <a href="https://serverless-chat-a3350.web.app/">https://serverless-chat-a3350.web.app/</a>, and offers a PWA option.
+The app can be accessed through the static hosting service Firebase Hosting, at <a href="https://serverless-chat-a3350.web.app/">https://serverless-chat-a3350.web.app/</a>, and can be installed as a PWA.

 This project was coded as an experiment, during my free time 😋